tymyrddin/red-exfil/source/docs/other/README.md

 ## Why?

-The options are near-limitless, just as the neglect over decades.
+The possibilities are near-endless, just as the neglect over decades.
 Get creative!

 ## How?